Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Day 7, 30 Sept: Spent more than half of day fixing the Marine Pandl jquery by updating it using global search and replace.
 Worked on typography and amends from Suzie for Power BI json templates.

+Day 8, 3 Oct: Reviewed and sent latest Power BI work.
+Spent the afternoon tweaking and researchibg new features we can include.

 # other notes from reference repo below